Next Leadership

 target counties for this class were Towns, Rabun, and Habersham, but

-anyone from anywhere is welcome to sign up.
-One new student was
+anyone from anywhere was welcome to sign up.
+There was one

 here for the